-Lyon, France is famous for its bouchon restaurants.
+Lyon is famous for its bouchon restaurants.
 In the southern states of the US, we call it “home cooking.”

-Lyon bouchons are known for their modest food made from inexpensive ingredients like organ meats.
-We have chitterlings, tripe and hog’s feet served in restaurants throughout the southern states of the US.
+Lyon bouchons are known for their modest food from inexpensive ingredients like organ meats.
+We have chitterlings, tripe, and hog’s feet served in restaurants throughout the southern states of the US.
 We call them “innards” and “parts.”
 Bouchon takes “parts” to a new level — cow’s foot, veal nose, veal paunch (stomach) — just to name a few tasty bits.

 Bouchon restaurant menu